confidential-computing/governance/terminology/common-terminology.md

 e.g., this TLS channel is terminated within a specific TEE instance.
 The packaging provider may include an attested protocol such as [RA-TLS](https://arxiv.org/pdf/1801.05863.pdf), or provide API access to granular attestation APIs in the TEE stack.
-The protocol or API methods must support best practices for attestation including freshness, certificate hygiene, and partial or complete TCB measurement.
+The protocol or API methods must support best practices for attestation including freshness, certificate hygiene, and TCB measurement.

 A full description of attestation bestv practices is outside the scope of this document.
 Interested